-CPRIT seeks to fund new projects that will address objectives listed under Option A or Option B. Expansion projects may address objectives under both Options A and B.
+CPRIT seeks to fund new projects that will address objectives listed under Option A or Option B.

 A. Tobacco Prevention and Cessation for any age group

 - Promote and deliver evidence-based programming designed to significantly increase tobacco cessation among adults and/or prevent tobacco use by youth including combustible cigarettes, oral tobacco products, and/or electronic devices that deliver nicotine. - Increase the adoption and sustained implementation of evidence-based strategies by state and local public health agencies designed to reduce tobacco use. - Increase the adoption and implementation of evidence-based strategies designed to mobilize communities, improve systems and programs to influence societal norms, and encourage and support individuals in adoption of tobacco prevention and cessation behaviors. - Increase the adoption and sustained implementation of evidence-based strategies by clinicians designed to reduce tobacco use. - Stimulate the creation, adoption, and implementation of evidence-based strategies and policies designed to significantly improve the effectiveness of health care or other systems in reducing tobacco use among the patients and employees of those systems. - Implement policy changes and/or system improvements that are sustainable over time. - Focus on underinsured and uninsured population groups by implementation of strategies and activities that may significantly reduce tobacco use and cancer-related disparities.